Christian Smith with Kyle Longest, Jonathan Hill and

 model of church pastoral work.
 The movement has produced progressive

-and revolutionary laity and clergy who have fostered active opposition to
+and revolutionary laity and clergy who have fostered active opposition to political

-and bishops.
+bishops.
 The liberation theology movement has also provoked a

 restructuring of the church institution itself, a change which continues to